-At NCC, Year 11 students study 6 subjects.
-This may include off campus options such as TAFE, VSL or may include a Unit 3,4 subject started in the previous year as part of the Year 10 VCE Extension Program.
+At Mernda Hills, Year 11 students study 6 subjects.
+This may include off campus options such as VSV or may include a Unit 3, 4 subject started in the previous year as part of the Year 10 VCE Extension Program.
+By completing 6 subjects in Year 11, a student will have completed 12 units towards their VCE.
 Year 12 students study 6 subjects, but one of these may be completed in Year 11.

-Any variations must be approved by the Academic Committee.
+Students are enrolled at VCAA through the Victorian Assessment Software System (VASS).
+When they are enrolled, students are given a student number which they will use until the end of VCE.
+Any subject variations must be approved by the School Learning Team.
 Reasons for a reduced load include health issues, learning difficulties or family circumstances that impact on study time.